 I always imagine my comfort zone as my bed.
 It is nice and warm and nobody will bother you.
 If someone does, you can kick them out of your bedroom.
 Leaving my comfort zone, on the other hand, feels like venturing through the Arctic.
 It is cold and who knows whether there are food and shelter.

 Master life outside your comfort zone

 Leaving your comfort zone will enable you to see your past limitations, your weaknesses but also your strength more objectively.
 You will gain confidence from having achieved something that felt unachievable before.
-Never mind all your new skills!

 Beat your fears to build a wealth mindset

 What is holding you back?
 Fear.
-You fear taking the risk because there is no 100% success rate.
+You fear to take the risk because there is no 100% success rate.
 This, again, is a natural reaction shaped by evolution.
 Even if your living situation is suboptimal, you are likely to just accept it and over time it becomes the new normal.
 You may not even notice that your life could be so much better.
 And if you do, you feel the risk is not worth trying to change your situation.